mcservenka/t2sql-beyond-query-generation/README.md

 ```

 ## Results
 Please note that the results may vary due to the inherent stochasticity of the LLM.
+For detailed evaluation results feel free to check out chapter 5 of the paper.
 <table>
     <tr>
         <td> TDExA by Model </td>